ylansegal/blog/src/_posts/2021-03-23-deployments-with-incompatible-code.md

 # Deployment Style

 In the same vein as [Deployments With Schema Migrations]({% post_url 2020-01-14-deployments-with-schema-migrations %}), *how* the code is deployed matters.
-The most interesting effects are found when dealing with non-downtime deployments.
+The most interesting effects are found when dealing with no-downtime deployments.
 For the purpose of this analysis, lets assume that:

 - Our deployments -- from start to finish -- take ~10 minutes.
 - Our traffic is high enough that every route is exercised ~10 times per minute.